ucl-dark/pax/README.md

 # Pax
 Pax is an experiment runner for JAX-based Multi-Agent Batched Environments.
 Currently, it supports mostly "other agent shaping" experiments.
-It supports both regular and meta agents, and both evolutionary strategies and RL based optimisation strategies.
-PAX is composed of 3 components, Environments, Agents and Runners.
+It supports regular and meta agents, and evolutionary strategies and RL-based optimisation.
+Pax is composed of 3 components: Environments, Agents and Runners.

 > *Pax (noun) - a period of peace that has been forced on a large area, such as an empire or even the whole world*